There’s nothing like The Block Glasshouse: Apartment 6 week 2 room reveals!

 Overall, despite the judges saying the execution of the rooms was excellent, the competition was too tight this week and Chris and Jenna finished as the underdogs for a second week in a row.
 That means there will be no money taken off their apartment’s reserve price at auction.

-What are your thoughts on the rooms this week?
+What are your thoughts on The Block Glasshouse: Apartment 6 week 2 rooms?
 Who had the best design and style?
-Should Max and Karstan have come second for a room they barely worked on??
+Should Max and Karstan have really have come second for a room they barely worked on?
+Let us know your thoughts about The Block Glasshouse: Apartment 6 week 2 in the comment section below!